-Students are encouraged to publish their physics research in noted industry journals including:
+Physics research topics could include design and construction of detector systems for experimentation, data collection and analysis.
+Students are encouraged to publish their physics research in noted industry journals, including:

 The Society of Physics Students is a professional organization designed and run by students to help them achieve their goals of obtaining physics internships and careers.
-Members participate in experiments, presentations and weekly discussions.
+Members participate in experiments, presentations, and weekly discussions.

 Since 1958, the physics program at Florida Tech has set the standard, preparing graduates for top-level careers with high tech firms, space agencies and research firms.
-Florida Tech is strategically situated at the center of Florida’s high tech corridor that is home to more than 5,000 technological companies, including NASA.
+Florida Tech is strategically situated at the center of Florida’s high-tech corridor that is home to more than 5,000 technological companies, including NASA.
 There is no better place to look for careers in physics than here—one of the most diverse science and technology areas in the country.

-Scientific research and development services firms, technology companies, the federal Government, industry and the medical community employ most of the world’s physicists.
+Scientific research and development services firms, technology companies, the federal government, industry, and the medical community employ most of the world’s physicists.
 The outlook for careers in physics is expected to grow by 14% through 2020 as society continues to demand technology-based solutions and everything from medicine and engineering dominate industry growth.

-The handbook provides detailed information about physics careers in a variety of categories from science, medicine, manufacturing, industry and engineering.
+The handbook provides detailed information about physics careers in a variety of categories from science, medicine, manufacturing, industry, and engineering.
 Check the handbook for a list of career options or similar occupations.

 Careers in physics can be pursued immediately after graduation, or students can continue their education in a doctoral program at Florida Tech, conducting advanced research and prepare for a career in academia.
 For full-time doctoral graduate research assistants, full-pay scholarships are available.